 Both cities were founded in the late 1800s—Seattle in 1851 and Bellevue in 1869.
-Bellevue remained pretty rural until the first floating bridge was built in the 1940s.
+Bellevue remained pretty rural until the first floating bridge was built in the 1940s, and while it's far from rural these days, it's still a bit more relaxed than Seattle.
 A second floating bridge was added in 1963 and the city began to boom.
 Today, Seattle has about 660,000 residents to Bellevue’s approximately 120,000.

 02 of 07